Synanthedon resplendens

 Life Cycle

-One annually. occurs as or within bark tunnels. laid singly on bark in cracks or depressions.
+One annually. occurs as larvae or pupae within bark tunnels. laid singly on bark in cracks or depressions.
 Larvae mine bark below surface, creating serpentine tunnels; expel reddish sawdust-like from tunnels. occurs just below bark surface; pupal skins protrude through bark at .
 Adults emerge through round holes 3–6 mm in diameter.

 Behavior